bjoernbroetz/ccidatapreparation/docs/source/ods_compliance/index.rst

 ODS compliance
 **************

-The central reference for the obs4MIPs data preparation is the ods (obs4MIPS data description document) in its current version.
-This document can be found *here*.
+The central reference for the obs4MIPs data preparation is the *obs4MIPs data specifications* (ODS) version v2.1.
+This document can be found on the `obs4MIPs website <https://esgf-node.llnl.gov/projects/obs4mips/DataSpecifications>`_.

 General requirements
 ====================